 This review is Kelly’s first for GunsHolstersAndGear.com.
 This book was purchased by GHG and given to her for review.
 No one requested that GHG provide a positive review of this book, nor has GHG been paid to publish this review.

-Some of the links on this page are affiliate links to Amazon.
+Instead, we use affiliate links.
+Some of the links on this page and website are affiliate links to places like Brownells and Amazon.
 These links will allow you to purchase the book if you so desire.
 GHG earns a small commission for any sales we send to Amazon, and those help to feed my kids and keep the lights on.
 The links do not add anything to your purchase price, and I do not see what any person buys.

 However, purchases made through the links mean I do not need to accept advertising from manufacturers or other people, so I have complete freedom to publish the truth about products without pressure from advertisers.
 I also do not use pop-ups, pop-unders, auto-playing ads or other annoying advertising methods.